tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 {% comment %}{% include random_ad3.html %}{% endcomment %}

 You might think, oh, we'll just ask everyone to read the doc beforehand and come to the meeting prepared with comments.
 When you do this, usually one person has read the content and others haven't.
-This frustrates the person who did read (he or she now just has to sit there waiting for others), and it makes others feel irresponsible for not having done the preparation.
+This frustrates the person who did read (he or she now just has to sit there waiting for others), and makes others feel irresponsible for not having done the preparation.
 The others end up skimming the content quickly so they can get started with the review.
-Then when they share their feedback, they make suggestions about adding content that's already there.
+Then when they share their feedback, they make suggestions about adding content that's already there (because they didn't read it carefully enough).

 So in general, bake time into the review meeting to allow people to read the content during the meeting.
 While you'll occasionally encounter reviewers who can do the reviews outside of meetings, these types are rare.
 Also, I've found that the more executive the reviewer, the more they expect you to present them with content to read on the spot and then take notes as they provide feedback.